piux2/learn_gno/learn/realm.md

      gno.lang/r/your_contract_name/sub_contract_name NOT allowed.

-the contract name is also the folder and go package name that could contain one to multiple file.gno contract file name.
+the contract name is also the folder and go package name that could contain one or multiple contract files.